joeya20/golf-compiler/README.md

 - [DONE] No return statements at all are present in a non-void function.
 Note that you're only checking for the existence of an appropriate return statement at the semantic checking stage, not whether it's actually executed.

 ### Milestone 4
+- t21
+- gen.life
+- gen.select
-- Expressions
+- gen.sieve
-- fix entry routine structure